 - Select the user, and then select Devices.

 Under Show, select Devices syncing settings and app data to show sync status.
 If you have multiple devices, you need to note the device with the latest synch time stamp.

 - Verify the device and its synch status.

-Verify Roaming settings locally
+Verify Roaming settings locally – Enterprise State Roaming ESR

-Check Device registration status
+Check the Device registration status.

 Your computer should be either Azure AD or Hybrid Azure AD.
 You can check the status of your computer using the below command.

-Event viewer helps to understand client side Enterprise State Roaming activity.
+Event viewer helps to understand client-side Enterprise State Roaming activity.
 You can see sync logs under: